The following titles are required for the Family Herbalist program:

 “Medicinal Plants of the Pacific West”

 This collection is a true masterpiece in the herb world.
 Written for practicing herbalists who want to get their hands dirty in the outdoors and learn plant medicine beyond the classroom walls.
 These titles give the reader field guides for all the life zones west of the Great Plains.
 The Pacific West book includes many plants found in the southwest.

-“Herbal Medicine of the American Southwest” by Charles Kane
+“Herbal Medicine of the American Southwest” and “Medicinal Plants of the Western Mountain States” by Charles Kane

 “Making Plant Medicine” by Richo Cech

 Gives extensive information on exactly what the title says.
 One of the best sources on this topic.
 Also includes good materia medica.
 Although it is written clearly enough for beginners, you will never outgrow this book.

 “The Herbal Medicine Maker’s Handbook: A Home Manual” by James Green

 Green’s deep love for the healing plants and his connection to nature shine through on every page.
 Most likely, this book has more information for preparing herbs than you will ever use.
 Still, an incredible reference.

 “The Modern Herbal Dispensatory” by Thomas Easley and Steven Horne